Andy4495/SWI2C/README.md

 - Incorrectly using `pinMode(OUTPUT)` and `digitalWrite(HIGH)` for indicating a "HIGH" value on SCL or SDA
   - Since I2C is an open-collector design that requires pull-up resistors, a "high" value on the data and clock lines should be implemented by putting the pin in `INPUT` mode. `INPUT` mode does not drive the bus high or low,  and allows the external pull-ups to assert the high level.

-This library implements the I2C protocol without any of the above issues.
+This library implements the I2C protocol without the above issues.

-This library is not a drop-in replacement for Wire.
-You will therefore need to write your own code for modules that need to use this library.
-However, the interface is kept simple while still providing low-level signaling functionality to allow tailoring to your specific application.

 Since this is a software-based implementation, the clock speed is significantly reduced compared to a hardware-based I2C implementation.
 Expect a clock speed of about 25 KHz when using an 8 MHz microcontroller.

+## Comparison to Arduino Wire Library

+This library is not a drop-in replacement for [Wire][15].
+You will therefore need to write your own code for sketches that need to use this library.

+However, this library provides a much simpler interface than the Wire library, and modifying existing code to use this new library should be relatively straightforward in most cases.

+I consider the Arduino Wire library needlessly complicated, particularly for beginners, for two key reasons:

+1. The vast majority of I2C devices that I have worked with generally have a simple "read from register" or "write to register" interface.
+    - This implies that a simple API that provides single command `readFromRegister()` and `writeToRegister()` methods should be a key part of the library.
+    - The user should not have to string together multiple commands just to perform a simple write to a device register.
+    - The API should provide the hooks necessary to support more complicated communications, but not at the expense of ease-of-use for the most common use cases.
+2. The Wire library abstracts the I2C hardware interface as the object being acted on.
+    - From a design standpoint, I would suggest that the actual I2C *device* is the object that is being acted on.
+    - The interface should therefore be modeled with the *device* as the object created in code, not the hardware interface.

+This software I2C library therefore was designed so that the I2C *device* is the object being acted on by the various methods.
+The API provides several simple `readFrom()` and `writeTo()` methods, while also including low-level signaling functionality to create more complicated communication flows when necessary.

 ## Usage

-_Be sure to review the example sketch included with the library.
-Also see [below](#additional-code-examples) for links to other libraries and sketches using SWI2C._
+*Be sure to review the example sketch included with the library.
+Also see [below](#additional-code-examples) for links to other libraries and sketches using SWI2C.*

 1. **Include** the library header file: